 The Hurley collection spans 20 years from 1921.
-It was lost and last year found again in a Dublin attic by her niece Mim O’Donovan.
+It was lost and found again in 2012 in a Dublin attic by her niece Mim O’Donovan.

 O'Donovan brought the photographs to the 'Revolutionary Decade Roadshow' in Clonakilty, organised by University College Cork.